aya-rs/book/docs/book/programs/xdp.md

 * `XDP_ABORTED`: drop the packet with trace point exception
 * `XDP_TX`: bounce the packet back to the same NIC it arrived on
 * `XDP_REDIRECT`: redirect the packet to another NIC or user space socket via the [`AF_XDP`](https://www.kernel.org/doc/html/latest/networking/af_xdp.html) address family

-XDP requires support in the NIC driver but, as not all drivers support it, it can fallback to a generic operation mode, which performs the eBPF processing in the network stack, though with slower performance.

 ## AF_XDP
 Along with XDP, a new addres familiy entered in the Linux kernel, starting at 4.18.